-Our hotels located in the Northern California, Southern California, South Florida, Chicago, Illinois, and Houston, Texas metropolitan areas accounted for approximately 13.2%, 11.0%, 9.0%, 6.8% and 5.8%, respectively, of our total number of rooms available for the fiscal year ended December 31, 2023.
+Our hotels located in the Northern California, Southern California, South Florida, Chicago, Illinois, and Houston, Texas metropolitan areas accounted for approximately 13.2%, 11.0%, 9.0%, 6.6% and 5.8%, respectively, of our total number of rooms available for the fiscal year ended December 31, 2024.
 As a result, we are particularly susceptible to adverse market conditions in these areas, including industry downturns, relocation of businesses, constrained municipal budgets, any oversupply of hotel rooms, criminal activity, political and societal unrest, supply-chain issues and inflationary pressures, or a reduction in lodging demand.
-Additionally, our hotels located in the Austin, Texas metropolitan area, which accounted for 3.0% of our total number of rooms available for the fiscal year ended December 31, 2023, face the risk of the potential closure of the Austin Convention Center in 2025, which could result in a decrease in lodging demand in this market.
+Additionally, our hotels located in the Austin, Texas metropolitan area, which accounted for 3.0% of our total number of rooms available for the fiscal year ended December 31, 2024, face the risk of the anticipated closure of the Austin Convention Center in 2025, which could result in a decrease in lodging demand in this market.
 Adverse economic developments in the markets in which we have a concentration of hotels, or in any of the other markets in which we operate, or any increase in hotel supply or decrease in lodging demand resulting from the local, regional or national business or political climate, could materially and adversely affect us.

-We are dependent on the performance of the third-party management companies that manage the operations of each of our hotels and we could be materially and adversely affected if such third-party hotel managers do not manage our hotels in our best interests.
+We are dependent on the performance of the independent managers that manage the operations of each of our hotels and we could be materially and adversely affected if such third-party hotel managers do not manage our hotels in our best interests or are financially unable or unwilling to perform their obligations.

-Because U.S. federal income tax laws restrict REITs and their subsidiaries from operating or managing hotel properties, we do not operate or manage our hotel properties.
-Instead, we retain third-party hotel managers to operate our hotel properties pursuant to management agreements.
-As of December 31, 2023, all of our hotel properties had individual management agreements, 31 of which were with Aimbridge Hospitality ("Aimbridge") and 21 of which were with Hilton.
+We retain independent third-party hotel managers to operate our hotel properties pursuant to management agreements.
+As of December 31, 2024, all of our hotel properties had individual management agreements, 30 of which were with Aimbridge Hospitality ("Aimbridge") and 21 of which were with Hilton.